 From what I could tell, wild camping in Buttermere seems to be acceptable.
 We wild camped every night in our campervan, and we saw several people with tents set up camp around the lake.

-While we had read that wild campers often get moved on in the Lake District, we had no troubles at all.
-There didn’t seem to be any wardens on patrol, or they didn’t bother us if there were.
+We had read that wild campers often get moved on in the Lake District, but we had no troubles at all.
+There didn’t seem to be any wardens on patrol, or if there were, they didn’t bother us.

 Where to wild camp in Buttermere?

-Crummock is where we spent most of our time parked in our camper.
-While there are some laybys and suitable park-ups closer to Buttermere lake, it gets quite busy with day visitors.
+Crummock Water is where we spent most of our time parked up in our camper.
+There are somepark-ups closer to Buttermere lake, but it gets quite busy during the day visitors.

 Tip – Use the Park4Night app to find campervan park-ups in the area.